williamchase14/API-Pull/README.md

 and here: https://educationdata.urban.org/documentation/colleges.html#ipeds-enrollment-fall-enrollment-by-level-of-study-full-time-part-time-status-age-categories-and-sex

+The API reccomends I use Stata, but that is a $90 subscription.
+It offers other options to pull data - R, Pyton, HTML, and just downloading CSV's

 The API has no API Key, and will also limit API calls to 10,000 records.
 However, there are alot more than 10,000 records.

 They Python Script is the one that I cannot get to pull the correct information